jinghuazhao/Computational-Statistics/docs/plumber.md

-# plumber -- An API generator in R
+# plumber

+It is labelled as `an API generator in R`, which has tested through Caprion data as follows.

 ```r
 library(plumber)